AyushGupta3/GameCentre/README.md

 - Treasure Hunt: Your objective is to navigate the maze and reach the treasure

-It also has scoring features for per game and per user scores and a user interface that allows users to create new accounts with their own unique username.
+It also has scoring features for per game and per user scores and a user interface that allows users to create new accounts or log into an existing account with their own unique username.